wp-plugins/wp-mollom/README.txt

 5. screenshot-6.png

 == Changelog ==
+* 2008/XX - 0.6.2
+ * added: localization/internationalisation (i8n) support.
+Now you can translate wp-mollom through POEdit and the likes.
 * 2008/09/24 - 0.6.1
  * fixed: division by 0 error on line 317
  * fixed: if 'unsure' but captcha was filled in correctly, HTML attributes in comment content would sometimes be eaten by kses.